Leigh Griffiths: Mandurah City

 Griffiths moved to Australia in August 2022 and signed for third-tier club Mandurah City on a short-term deal.
 Griffiths scored on his debut for the Dolphins in a league win over Western Knights.

 By October 2022 Griffiths had returned to Scotland, where he was offered the use of training facilities at Livingston.

 Griffiths returned to Australia to re-sign for Mandurah City in March 2023 until the end of the season.
+In November, the club announced that Griffiths would serve as a player-coach for the 2024 season.

+Stirling Macedonia

+In late June 2025, Griffiths join Stirling Macedonia for NPL WA Season and Australia Cup.
+On 30 August 2025, Griffiths won the Football West State Cup with the Lions against rivals Olympic Kingsway.

 International career

 Griffiths was selected for the Scotland B side that played Northern Ireland B. at the end of the 2008–09 season.
-He setup George Boyd for the second goal, who then setup Griffiths to net the last goal in a 3–0 win.
+He set up George Boyd for the second goal, who then set up Griffiths to net the last goal in a 3–0 win.
 He was a regular for the Scotland under-19 team, and was then selected to play for the Scotland under-21 team.
 His first goal for Scotland U21 was on his second call up on 2 March 2010, when he equalised against Azerbaijan.

 Despite playing regularly in the 2011–12 Scottish Premier League for Hibernian, Griffiths was left out of some Scotland U21 squads.
 He was recalled for qualification games against Luxembourg (in which he scored) and Austria in September 2012.

 Griffiths was added to the full Scotland squad in November 2012 for a friendly match against Luxembourg.
 His second cap for Scotland came against Croatia in a 1–0 away victory in a 2014 FIFA World Cup qualifier.

 On 10 June 2017, Griffiths scored his first goal for Scotland with an 87th-minute free kick against England, before netting another one just three minutes later to put the Scots 2–1 ahead.
 The match ended 2–2 with Harry Kane netting England's leveller.
 Griffiths scored further goals against Malta and Slovenia during 2018 World Cup qualifying.

 Problems with fitness and in his personal life meant that Griffiths did not play for Scotland during 2019.
 He was recalled to the squad in November 2020, and was part of the squad which won the play-off qualifier which put Scotland through to Euro 2020.
 However, he was not selected in Steve Clarke's 26-man squad for the finals, announced in May 2021.